mastodon/documentation/content/en/admin/config.md

 #### `ES_PREFIX`

 Useful if the ElasticSearch server is shared between multiple projects or different Mastodon servers.
-Defaults to `REDIS_NAMESPACE`.
+Defaults to value of `REDIS_NAMESPACE`.

 ### StatsD {#statsd}